-Creation of durable assets and strengthening of rural livelihood base is an important objective under the Mahatma Gandhi NREGA.
-With an objective to improve the transparency and to enhance the visibility of the programme, the Ministry has started implementation of GeoMGNREGA for geotagging of assets created under of Mahatma Gandhi NREGS in partnership with National Remote Sensing Centre (NRSC) of Indian Space Research Organisation (ISRO).
-It follows a systematic creation of database on assets using technological interventions like mobile based photo geotagging and a GIS based information system for online recording and monitoring.
+The Ministry has started implementation of GeoMGNREGA for geotagging of assets created under of Mahatma Gandhi NREGS in partnership with National Remote Sensing Centre (NRSC) of Indian Space Research Organisation (ISRO).
+It follows a systematic creation of database on assets using technological interventions like mobile based photo geo-tagging and a GIS based information system for online recording and monitoring.
 The GIS database and maps will further be used for analysis and planning for works under Mahatma Gandhi NREGS.
 The National level geospatial framework is being implemented with geospatial information compatible to industry.
 The BHUVAN geoportal of NRSC has been customized for this purpose.
 The database is accessible to the Ministry and States for monitoring and database creation, respectively.

-The location of each asset is to be geotagged along with two photographs.
+The location of each asset is to be geotagged along with three photographs.
 Standard web-based mechanism has been put in place to consume assets data pulled from the NREGASoft.
 Operating procedure has been established to enable a smooth exchange of data as services between NREGASoft and Bhuvan geoportal, while ensuring data integrity and security.
-So far more than 4.07 Cr assets created under Mahatma Gandhi NREGS have been geotagged.
-GeoMGNREGA has been operationalized in two phases listed as under: -
+So far more than 4.75 Cr assets created under Mahatma Gandhi NREGS have been geotagged.